- Locate the two release buttons on the back of the Apple Watch casing.

 - What should you do before changing your Apple Watch band?

-- How to remove apple watch band safely?
+- How to remove Apple Watch band safely?

-- How to install your new apple watch strap replacement?
+- How to install your new Apple Watch strap replacement?

 - Are all Apple Watch bands compatible with every model?